-We take a unique approach to executive functioning tutoring in that we combine it with positive discipline.
+We take a unique approach to executive functioning tutoring in that we incorporate the concept of choice within limits.
 This means that we involve students directly in the problem solving process.
 For example, we actually don’t have one set way for students to take their notes or organize their materials.
 We explore a variety of key strategies and help students choose and assess what works best for them.

 Why do we do this?